-European Forum for Advanced Practices (EFAP) at BAK [WILL NOT TAKE PLACE]
+European Forum for Advanced Practices (EFAP) at BAK [NOT TAKING PLACE]

 Including two public programs with Paul Goodwin, Ima-Abasi Okon, Abbas Zahedi, Jihan El-Tahri, Irit Rogoff, Florian Schneider, and Maria Hlavajova